 Students who participate in school-sponsored activities covered by this policy shall not use, possess, or distribute alcoholic beverages, prescription drugs that are not specifically prescribed for the student, drug paraphernalia, or tobacco at any time.
 Violations of this policy will be dealt with on an individual basis, depending on the nature, severity, and frequency of the conduct.

-Consequences for violations will be consistent with the Festus R-VI School District Student Code of Conduct and Board of Education policies, and the requirements set forth in the MSHSAA Handbook.
-Consequences will range from suspension to termination of participation privileges.
+Consequences for violations will be consistent with the Festus R-VI School District Student

-In accordance with MSHSAA requirements, a student who participates in MSHSAA-sanctioned activities must be a "creditable citizen."
-The requirements below, together with the Student Code of Conduct and Board of Education policies, establish the criteria by which that determination will be made.
-However, it is important to remember that the consequences below may be enhanced in the event of multiple violations, or if an offense is especially serious.
+Code of Conduct and Board of Education policies, and the requirements set forth in the may be enhanced in the event of multiple violations, or if an offense is especially serious.
 Factors that may result in enhanced consequences related to the conduct prohibited by this policy include, but are not limited to, physical or emotional harm caused to others, damage to property, distribution of prohibited substances to others, and/or creating a situation that poses immediate danger to others.